pgpkg/pgpkg/docs/pages/tutorial/tutorial.md

 Hmm, that didn't quite work how we wanted.
 Let's fix that bug!

 With traditional migration tools, you would need to add a new version of the function.
-With `pgpkg` you just need to edit the existing definition.
+With `pgpkg` you can simply edit the existing definition.
 So, edit func.sql:

     create or replace function hello.func() returns text language plpgsql as $$ begin